patacoing/City-info/README.md

 **Commit**
--Adding of an animation for each article card showing "Cliquer pour voir plus"
+-Realisation of the site allowing us to add medias => works -Adding of the cors module

 TO DO :
 -Complete the PUT method in the API
--Realise the site allowing us to complete the medias, cssSelector for each region
+-Modify the "update" site to be able to modify a region or its medias (name, link, cssSelector or remove)